openrs2/openrs2/README.md

 can be up to 72 characters in length (as OpenRS2 does not use email-based patches).

+You should use tools such as [interactive rebase][rewriting-history] to ensure the commit history is tidy.

 ### Developer Certificate of Origin

 OpenRS2 uses version 1.1 of the [Developer Certificate of Origin][dco] (DCO) to